jfcomeau/SoBrb/README.md

 ## Why?

-I’m a big fan of [ICI Musique](http://icimusique.ca) (The French-language music radio service of Canada's national public broadcaster) and since October 2013 they started to introduce ads.
+I’m a big fan of [ICI Musique](http://icimusique.ca) (a public radio mostly playing music) and since October 2013 they started to introduce ads, a first since 1974!
 I find most of those ads to be of bad taste and are a big mood-breaker to say the least.

 At some point I realized that most of the time ads were run at a specific time (i.e. at the 28th minute of each hours, for 2 minutes).
 I therefore decided to write a script that would automatically lower down the volume at that time.